 Several months later, Levy again presented to the IONS Vancouver group, this one entitled, "The Quantum Revelation: A Modern Day Spiritual Treasure."
-After I editing and uploading it, I found myself so taken with the gravitas of his message about humankind co-dreaming up our reality, that I decided to undertake a personal lucid dreaming project to help me, both to experientially test this claim, and to realize its potentially transformative benefits for myself as they may unfold.
+After I editing and uploading it, I found myself so impressed by the gravitas of his core message about humankind co-dreaming up our reality, that I did a bit more research on Levy's views on this, finding two very cogent interviews of him by Evita Ochel: "Our Dream-Like Reality: Waking Up to Navigate the Dream of 'Life'" and Wetiko: How to Heal the Insanity of Humanity.